WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Play-the-game/README.md

 You should see both hands - yours and the computer's.
 Did you win?

 Before we go further there's one little issue we need to tidy up.
 Good coders always have to assume that the users of their code might make a mistake.
 So what would happen if someone using your brilliant game accidentally typed in a choice which wasn't "r", "p" or "s"?
-We'll sort that out on the (next page)[README2.md].
+We'll sort that out on the [next page](README2.md).